greyyT/thesis/PART_3.md

 - **Average impact**: 40-60% of qualified candidates missed specifically due to synonym blindness

 **Real-world interpretation**: For every 100 qualified applicants, ATS systems incorrectly reject 12-35 people who could successfully perform the job.

+**Additional Validation**: Recent research by Nanajkar et al. (2023) found that 75% of all resumes are eliminated before human review, providing additional validation of the scale of automated rejection.
+While this figure includes both qualified and unqualified candidates, it demonstrates the massive pre-screening elimination that creates the environment for high false rejection rates.

 #### IEEE Technical Validation of ATS Bias Mechanisms